Theatre (THTR)

 Subjects studied vary according to faculty and student interests.

-Acting III combines an intensive practical analysis of heightened language with the performance skills needed to bring classic plays to life.
+Combines an intensive practical analysis of heightened language with the performance skills needed to bring classic plays to life.
+Companion course to THTR 410L.

-Students will acquire practical skills to select, prepare and perform audition pieces.
-They will learn about headshots, resumes, unions and professional etiquette.
+Students acquire practical skills to select, prepare, and perform audition pieces.
+Covers headshots, resumes, unions, and professional etiquette.
+Companion course to THTR 412L.

 THTR 419.
 REHEARSAL AND PERFORMANCE.
 1-5 Credits.